 1 bag of oat purchased 3/24/16 by Kellie Hornick

-Ramba’s diet was recently supplemented with oats and bran, they are being used to replace the pellets she was getting that had to be discontinued due to very high protein levels, and fairly high calcium levels.
+Ramba’s diet was recently supplemented with oats and bran, they are being used to replace the pellets she was recommended by an outside source, that had to be discontinued due to very high protein levels, and fairly high calcium levels.
 Although fresh grass and trees are the most important part of her diet, we need to make sure that everything is nutritionally balanced.

 $20.00 a month-(Chlorhexidine solution, ointment, sterile water)